F Flusso/Isenberg Faucets: Best In-Depth Independent Review

 Infinity Wall-Mounted Lavatory Faucet

-Good DesignThe innovative IF.1000 Infinity wall-mounted lavatory faucet has won several design awards including a Good Design award from the Chicago Athenaeum Museum of Architecture and Design in 2020.
+Good DesignThe innovative IF.1000 Infinity wall-mounted lavatory faucet has won several design awards, including a Good Design award from the Chicago Athenaeum Museum of Architecture and Design in 2020.

 Good Design is the oldest and most prestigious of the international juried awards for product design.